reegen66/gprsa/README.md

 By automating the GitHub project setup process, this script not only saves a tremendous amount of time but also ensures consistency, reduces errors, and allows developers to focus on what truly matters – writing great code.

-## Troubleshooting

-If you encounter any issues:

-- Ensure your GitHub token has the necessary permissions to create repositories.
-- Check that your `.gprsa` file is in the correct location and contains the right information.
-- Make sure you have a stable internet connection.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

 ## License

 This project is licensed under the MIT License.

 ## Keywords